ChrstphrHll/npc_gen/students/Lanalia Belt.md

 ---
 # Lanalia Belt
 ### Description
-- Elf Paladin from Beleriand
+- Elf Paladin from Aldercrown Empire
 - 3rd year Diplomacy student in Treskal
 - shoulder length wavy lighter blonde hair that's wild, Brown eyes, and Light Tan skin
 - Is Organised and Insecure, and has Hard Work as their ideal
+- Speaks in a light, direct, sustained manner

 ### Notes